- Learn 3 simple ways to restart a network adapter in Windows to (hopefully) fix any connectivity issues you may have.

 If the device name is a single word there’s no need to use quotes.

 4. Run the command from step two to verify if it was successfully disabled.

 5. To reenable replace the word disable with enable like so:

 Hopefully, now your connection is restored, with no hiccups, and no slowdowns.
 If this didn’t solve your problem then there’s always the option to Reset the Network in Windows.

 This is what I call the “nuclear option” because what it does is removes all network adapters, and their drivers, and restores all network settings to their defaults.
 I see this as the last option.

-But that’s for another article, coming soon on BinaryFork (Update: check the guide here), so make sure you’re subscribed.
+But that’s for another article, coming soon on BinaryFork (Update: check the guide here).